bjssacademy/go-api-and-db/Part2/users_endpoint.md

 }
 ```

 Okay, so now we have a slice of our hardcoded users, Alice and Bob.
-Next we need to marshall that to be JSON, using the `json.Marshal()` method:
+Next we need to marshal that to be JSON, using the `json.Marshal()` method:

 ```go
 func getUsers(writer http.ResponseWriter, request *http.Request) {